cobianzo/asim-solar-project/README.md

 # TODO NEXT

-fix bug when unselecting segment.
-The low roof line stays there still.
 Create step 4: calculations.
 Imprve position of buttons, closer to the segment
-  Btn Delete in Red.
-  Btn Unselect in Blue
   Btn Save use name 'Finish' in green
   When resizing Save changes to Apply changes.
 When dragging and redimensioning the rect, hide the solar panels